hanahaneull/Discord-Sp00kbot/README.md

 ### Monster

-On this mode you will be sending the wrong command to claim the monster, so the Monster will be unvaiable for everyone to claim.
+On this mode you will be sending the wrong command to claim the monster, so the Monster will be unvailable for everyone to claim.

 ### Non monster